+Duef Du Thises Büttesu

+, Prof. Dr. Carely Needler

-4 Module coordinator Prof. Dr. Thiess Büttner Prof. Dr. Sarah Necker Prof. Dr. Matthias Wrede 5 Contents Topics in Public Economics 6 Learning objectives and skills Students • study selected parts of the academic literature in public economics (mostly from scientific journals) and learn how to deal with this literature • learn how to identify relevant contributions in large bodies of economic literature • learn about current approaches and methods in public economics • learn how to read economic papers and to evaluate and assess contributions, regarding both theory and empiry • learn how to draw conclusions from the academic literature in terms of policy implications and critically analyse these findings • learn how to structure and write an academic thesis in economics • expand their skillset in presenting research and presentation techniques and actively participate in academic discussion 7 Prerequisites All techniques and methods that are part of the curriculum in the first semester 8 Integration in curriculum semester: 3 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20242 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 10 Written or oral Seminar paper (15 pages), presentation, class par discussion of other participants' presentations) Method of examination This is a complete examination which means that t achievements cannot be separated.
-Pursuant to So (4) MPOWIWI, all partial achievements must be co same semester to pass the module.
-As the partial are connected, repeating only one partial achievement is not permitted in deviation to Section 25 (1)(2) MPOWIWI.
+4 Module coordinator Prof. Dr. Sarah Necker Prof. Dr. Matthias Wrede

+5 Contents Topics in Public Economics 6 Learning objectives and skills study selected parts of the academic literature in public economics (mostly from scientific journals) and learn how to deal with this literature learn how to identify relevant contributions in large bodies of economic literature learn about current approaches and methods in public economics learn how to read economic papers and to evaluate and assess contributions, regarding both theory and empiry learn how to draw conclusions from the academic literature in terms of policy implications and critically analyse these findings learn how to structure and write an academic thesis in economics expand their skillset in presenting research and presentation techniques and actively participate in academic discussion 7 Prerequisites All techniques and methods that are part of the curriculum in the first semester 8 Integration in curriculum semester: 3 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20242 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 10 Method of examination Written or oral Seminar paper (15 pages), presentation, class participation (incl. discussion of other participants' presentations) Attendance of the presentations is mandatory.
+Exam registration and deregistration take place before the regular exam registration and deregistration period.
+This is a complete examination which means that the partial achievements cannot be separated.
+Pursuant to Section 19 (1) (4) MPOWIWI, all partial achievements must be completed in the same semester to pass the module.
+As the partial achievements are connected, repeating only one partial achievement is not permitted in deviation to Section 25 (1)(2) MPOWIWI.
 Failing one partial achievement requires the entire examination to be repeated.
 11 Grading procedure Written or oral (100%) Seminar paper (50%), presentation (30%), discussion (20%) 12 Module frequency Only in winter semester 13 Workload in clock hours Contact hours: 45 h Independent study: 105 h 14 Module duration 1 semester 15 Teaching and examination language english 16 Bibliography Will be provided together with the topic announcements.